-An Arcade is a covered, unglazed, linear hallway attached to the front of a building, supported by columns or pillars.
+An arcade is a covered, unglazed, linear hallway attached to the front of a building, supported by columns or pillars.
 The arcade extends into the public right-of-way, over the streetscape area, creating a shaded environment ideal for pedestrians.
 This frontage type is typically associated with commercial uses.
 Arcades shall remain open to the public at all times.
+In the case where an arcade encroaches into the public right-of-way, a right-of-way maintenance agreement may be required.

 Dimensions

-Depth, clear 8 feet minimum 0
+Depth, clear 8 feet minimum •

-Height, ground level clear 10 feet minimum J
+Height, ground level clear 10 feet minimum 0

-Width, length of facade 70% minimum K
+Width, length of facade 70% minimum (8)

-Finish level above sidewalk n/a
+Finish level above sidewalk n/a M

-Height, stories 2 stories maximum M
+Height, stories 2 stories maximum N

 Set back from curb 2 feet min. / 4' max.
-0